 Also many of our members employ young Roma in order to support their professional development in the social field.

-The European Voluntary Service is funded through the European Commission’s Erasmus+ Programme.
+The European Solidarity Corps is funded through the European Commission’s Erasmus+ Programme.
 It gives young people aged 18-30 the opportunity to volunteer in a social, cultural or environmental organisation in another country than their own for 2-12 months.
-The volunteering placements are paid and allow for lots of learning – both on the job and through language classes and EVS seminars.
-Volunteers need a sending organisation in their own country to arrange the EVS.
+The volunteering placements are paid and allow for lots of learning – both on the job and through language classes and ESC seminars.
+Volunteers need a sending organisation in their own country to arrange the ESC.
 Both sending and host organisations must be accredited by the National Agencies of the Erasmus+ programme.